cmartema/IoT-Project/README.md

 ## Overview

-This project involves the development of a Smart Biometric Lock system using an ESP32 or similar microcontroller.
+This project involves the development of a Smart Biometric Lock system using an ESP32.
 The system incorporates a touchscreen keypad interface with an ILI9341 TFT display and communicates over WiFi.
 Users can enter a 4-digit code using the touchscreen keypad, and the system communicates with a backend server for authentication.

 ## Components